What is a self-employed capital allowance?

 These items are known as 'capital assets', and are taxed differently to other tax-deductible expenses.

-This relief means that you can effectively pay less tax, as the amount you’ve had to spend on these ‘capital assets’ is taken into account, as the money spent will effectively mean you’ve made less of a profit – and that’s what you’re taxed on.
+This relief means that you can effectively pay less tax, as some or all of what you’ve had to spend on these ‘capital assets’ can be deducted from your profit – and that’s what you’re taxed on.

 There is a limit to how much you can claim.
 This is known as your capital allowance or 'annual investment allowance'.